Burning on private lands

 Reducing bushfire risk is an ongoing and shared responsibility and everyone has a role.

-What is the reason for prescribed burns?
+What is the reason for prescribed burns on private land?

 Reducing fuel is important as it can reduce the speed and intensity of bushfires which makes them easier to control, provides a safer environment for firefighters, and ultimately saves lives and property.